 Talent development is a key thrust of the LSTP.
 The LSTP will upskill the local landscape sector, while growing a new generation of landscape talent to manage green spaces in Singapore.

-To recognise the industry’s contribution in shaping and growing our City in a Garden, land has been allocated for landscape nurseries.
+To recognise the industry’s contribution in shaping and growing our City in Nature, land has been allocated for landscape nurseries.
 The plots of land have been progressively tendered from November 2017.
 The land parcels are located in Lim Chu Kang and Sungei Tengah, with more than 100 hectares to be set aside for the industry in the long term.

 In January 2018, NParks took over the management and development of the orchid industry to consolidate efforts for the sector with the broader landscape industry.
 This will allow NParks to better understand the needs of the industry and develop policies accordingly.